List of retired Pacific typhoon names: History

-Over the next year, the spelling of some of the names chosen were slightly modified at the request of the originating member, before the names started to be used by the Japan Meteorological Agency on 1 January 2000, with the first name: Damrey being named on 7 May 2000.
-At its 33rd session in November 2000, the committee was informed that the India Meteorological Department had objected to the name Hanuman being used as a name for religious sentiments, while the United States requested that the name Kodo be changed as it would have an undesirable meaning if mispronounced.
-At the same session, Thailand requested that the spelling of several names be corrected and indicated a desire to change the names Prapiroon, Durian and Khanun.
-In response the committee accepted the spelling changes, before establishing a procedure for the replacement of tropical cyclone names, so that all members would have a chance to comment on the appropriateness of the name.
-At the following years session the names Morakot and Aere were chosen to replace Hanuman and Kodo, before Vamei, Chattan, Rusa, Pongsona became the first names to be retired from the list at the committees 35th session in 2002.
+Over the next year, the spellings of a few of the names were slightly modified, before they started to be used by the Japan Meteorological Agency on 1 January 2000, with the first name, Damrey, being named on 7 May 2000.
+At its 33rd session in November 2000, the Committee was informed that the India Meteorological Department had objected to the name Hanuman being used due to religious sentiments, while the United States requested that the name Kodo be changed as it would have an undesirable meaning if mispronounced.
+At the same session, the Thai Meteorological Department requested that the spellings of several names be corrected and indicated a desire to change the names Prapiroon, Durian and Khanun.
+In response, the Committee accepted the spelling changes before establishing a procedure for the replacement of tropical cyclone names, so that all members would have a chance to comment on the appropriateness of the name.
+In November 2002, the Committee retired the name Vamei after it became the first tropical cyclone to occur near the equator on record, while the names Rusa and Chataan were retired after impacting Micronesia, Korea and Japan.
+At its 37th session in November 2004, the Committee decided to retire the names Pongsona, Maemi, Sudal and Rananim after they had impacted the Mariana Islands, the Philippines, China and Japan.
+During April 2005, the HKO in conjunction with RTHK's Radio 1 invited the public to submit names in both English and Chinese, after which a judging panel selected Taichi and Kapok as replacement names for Yanyan and Tingting, which were removed from the naming lists at Hong Kong's request.
+At its 38th session, the Committee rejected the names Taichi and Kapok in favour of Dolphin and Lionrock, as the former had negative implications in other languages, while it retired the names Matsa, Nabi and Longwang after they had impacted the Mariana Islands, China, Japan, and South Korea.

-In 2005, the HKO in conjunction with Radio 1 of the Radio Television Hong Kong, organised the tropical cyclone name nomination contest, in order to promote public awareness of tropical cyclone hazards and enhance public understanding of Hong Kong's Tropical Cyclone Signal System.
-As part of the contest, the public was invited to submit names in both English and Chinese, after which a judging panel reviewed them and submitted six names to the Typhoon Committee.
-The names Dolphin and Lionrock were chosen by the committee at its 38th session to replace Yanyan and Tingting.
-A total of nine names on the list had their spellings changed.

-Ahead of the 46th session of the committee, Malaysia requested the removal of the name Sonamu from the list, as it had caused unprecedented panic in coastal parts of eastern Malaysia, because of its similar pronunciation to tsunami.

-At the 46th session of the Typhoon Committee, it was noted the name Vicente appears on both the tropical cyclone name lists for the Western North Pacific and Eastern North Pacific.
-In response to this duplication the name Lan was chosen as replacement for Vicente on the Western North Pacific name list to avoid potential confusion.